-PLAN ENDORSEMENT This plan is endorsed by each Local Contro Signed by: ol Authority in the area of operation.
-Position: Or, ratified at the meeting of Council, dated
+This plan is endorsed by each Local Control Authority in the area of operation.
+Signed by: Position:

 Please note: this document is only binding when reproduced in entirety April 2006

 The control objective for weed control class 4 is to minimise the negative impact of those plants on the economy, community or environment of NSW.